Railways, Part III , Blisworth, Northamptonshire, UK.

 The gauges of the mineral railways and the national railways was the same.
 Once the SMJ line was non-existent to the south, engineers lifted some track near the sidings and made a more or less permanent link with BR.
 This was illegal but it saved time messing about at the sidings.
 I suppose there was the risk of a runaway train of wagons hurtling into the closed Blisworth Station, demolishing the SMJ buffers and coming to a stop in front of the hotel. (see Tonks)

-27-41 The SMJ platform at Blisworth Station was actually refurbished at the time that Euston Station was being rebuilt - long after Blisworth Station had been closed and stripped.
+27-41 The SMJ platform at Blisworth Station was actually refurbished at the time that Euston Station was being rebuilt - long after Blisworth Station had been closed for passengers and stripped.
 The objective was to handle parcels at this location - date c.
 1965.

 part IV